S3-working-group/s3-handbook/handbook/handbook-compiled.md

 ### Driver ###

+**Definition:**: _A driver is that which motivates us into action: what is happening in a specific situation and what’s needed._

 #### Responses to a Driver ####

 * the response to a driver always involves the **adaptation of an existing agreement, or creation of a new one**, including: